SkywardSyntax/TicTacToe-NextJS/README.md

 - Score tracking for both X and O players that persists across multiple games
 - Scoreboard increments a player's score by exactly 1 for each victory
 - New `scoreUpdated` state variable to track if the score has been updated
+- Game counter to track the number of games played